admc/wd/README.md

 When connecting to Saucelabs, the `user` and `pwd` fields can also be set through the `SAUCE_USERNAME` and `SAUCE_ACCESS_KEY` environment variables.

-The following helper are also available to update job status: `sauceJobUpdate` and `sauceJobStatus`.
+The following helper are also available to update sauce jobs: `sauceJobUpdate` and `sauceJobStatus`.

 ### Safe Methods